ioNihal/wareweeTest/README.md

 I initially used ChatGPT to build the drawer component too, but the result wasn’t great.
 I ended up rewriting most of it.
 That’s why you might notice some class names that look “too perfect” or the use of aria-labels it came from AI-generated suggestions that I refined.
 There's also an unused ref I forgot to remove, which I’ll clean up later.
 As of now, I’m literally writing this README from the hospital.

 Lastly, about Tailwind CSS: Instead of slowing myself down learning something new under time pressure, I chose to go with what I already knew well.
 And honestly, I think that was the most efficient choice.

+### What i would do if i had more time?

+- Implement simple catchy animations/transitions
+- Add more interactivity for user engagement